w3f/Grants-Program/applications/dot-ring.md

 - **Research Presentation**: *Present findings from the research papers at relevant workshops or conferences if accepted.*

 ### Long-Term Maintenance & Development:
+- Chainscore Labs shall provide full compliance, bug fixing, maintainance, and cover any changes that occur within the W3F specification for 1 year at no cost.
+Post which also we shall continue to maintain the library as part of Chainscore Labs' Open Source Initiatives.
 - **Community Building**: Foster a small community around the library, encouraging contributions and usage.
-- **Further Funding**: Explore potential follow-up grants (if applicable and necessary for major feature additions like audits or other VRF types) or seek funding from other sources interested in Python cryptographic tooling.
+- **Further Funding**: If applicable and necessary for major feature additions like audits or other VRF types, we'd explore potential follow-up grants or seek funding from other sources interested in Python cryptographic tooling.
 Chainscore Labs is committed to maintaining the library as part of its open-source contributions.
 - **Integration**: Explore potential integrations with other Python-based Web3 tools or SDKs relevant to the Polkadot ecosystem.

 ### Team's Intentions